What You'll Find On This Page

 - These months are cold in the evenings – and depending on where you are, it can also be cold during the day.

 - In both spring and fall, particularly in April and May, there will be rain.
 It’s always a good idea to dress in layers and bring a sweater.
-A stylish choice like this one from PattyBoutik is a good option.
+A stylish choice like one from PattyBoutik is a good option.

 - You can leave your strappy shoes at home – wear closed in shoes; it’s really not hot enough.